-‘For in the true nature of things, if we rightly consider, every green tree is far more glorious than if it were made of gold and silver’ ~ Martin Luther King Jr
+A connection to nature is a connection to intrinsic glory, vitality and power.
+‘For in the true nature of things, if we rightly consider, every green tree is far more glorious than if it were made of gold and silver’ ~ Martin Luther King Jr.

 I absolutely love these words, because for me, the power of nature is so incredibly precious!

-In this busy modern era, where most of us are more connected to the concrete jungle than to the great outdoors, it’s all too easy to forget the holistic healing powers of Nature.
-The simple yet so powerfully positive impact that a walk in the woods, a dip of the toes in the ocean, or a little sunshine on your face – in short, mother nature – can have on our souls.
+In this busy modern era, most of us are more connected to the concrete jungle than to the great outdoors.
+It’s so easy to forget the holistic healing powers of Nature; the simple, yet so powerfully positive, impact that a walk in the woods, a dip of the toes in the ocean, or a little sunshine on your face – in short, mother nature – can have on our souls.

-For me, nature is truly the most stripped back, simple – and let’s not forget, sustainable – way to recharge my batteries; which is why I’m sharing my (lucky number SEVEN) top tips to help you connect to source, and all of her super powers.
+For me, nature is truly the most stripped back, simple – and let’s not forget, sustainable – way to recharge my batteries.
+This is why I’m sharing my (lucky number SEVEN) top tips to help you connect to the source, and all of her superpowers.

 1. Happy Feet!

-Our feet are literally our connection to Mother Earth and in taking off our shoes we are permitting that connection to source from our very roots.
+Our feet are literally our connection to Mother Earth.
+In taking off our shoes we are permitting that connection to the source from our very roots.
 Be it in feeling the grass, the sand, the rocks, or the bed of the ocean floor; connect with the warmth and the abundance of all that supports you.

 Connecting to our feet in this way also allows us to connect to our root Chakra – Muladhara – and in connecting to the earth we are acknowledging and trusting that she has, and will provide, everything that we need at all times.

-Connecting to source hack: If you are not comfortable with it is to wear Biohacking shoes
+Connecting to nature hack: If you are not comfortable with getting bare foot, then consider Biohacking shoes.

 2. Make it a date…

-Self-care and self-love are serious commitments – because you are making the time to show up for yourself.
-Why not extend that same commitment to nature and respect your mother by setting (and keeping!) your commitments to her.
+Self-care and self-love are serious commitments because you are taking the time to show up for yourself.
+Why not extend that same commitment to nature and respect your mother by setting (and keeping!) your commitments with her.

 Set a time and place – make it a date – and be there.
-It can be as simple as undisturbed time in the garden through to a walk in the forest, watching a sunset or stargazing.
+Try spending an undisturbed time in the garden, maybe a walk in the forest, watching a sunset or stargazing.

-Connecting to source hack: It can be as simple as making time to go for a short morning walk in the garden while the kettle is on, before your morning tea.
+Connecting to nature hack: try making time to go for a short morning walk in the garden while the kettle is on, before your morning tea.

 3. And put your phone away….

-This means no ‘distractions’ be it a book to read, your phone to scroll through – or any other “things to do.”
+This means no ‘distractions’.
+Whether it’s a book to read, your phone to scroll through – or any other “things to do.”
 Challenge yourself to sit with yourself, the thoughts that come and go – observing both the patterns in the mind and the nature before you.